 The skill is first demonstrated and then practised as a whole, from start to finish.
 It helps the learner to get a feel for the skill, timings and end product.
 It is best used for fast skills which cannot easily be separated into sub-parts, such as a javelin throw.
 It is unsuitable for people with low attention spans, complex or dangerous skills.

 The parts of the skill are practised in isolation which is useful for complicated and serial skills and is good for maintaining motivation and focusing on specific elements of the skill.
 It is possible, however, that the transfer of the skills from parts to a whole may not be effective and it may also reduce the kinaesthetic awareness (feel) for the full skill.

 The whole skill is first demonstrated and practised, before being broken down into the constituent parts to practice the individual elements and improve on these, before putting the whole skill back together.
 This can be very effective in skills which have easily distinguished parts, where the whole skill together is complex.
 A good example comes in swimming, where the learner would practice the whole stroke, then isolate a weak component, such as the kick and use a float in the hands to ensure using only the legs, before putting the whole stroke back together.
 This gives the performer a sense of the whole skill before they break it down and improve on the weak aspects of the performance.
 As with the part method, this may affect the transfer of the skill from parts to the whole.

 Progressive part method

-This is sometimes also known as the chaining method, as the parts of a skill are practised individually, in order, before being linked together and expanded.
-For example in the triple jump, the hop will be practised and learnt, before the skip is then practised and learnt.
+This is sometimes also known as the chaining method, as the parts of skill are practised individually, in order, before being linked together and expanded.
+For example in the triple jump, the hop will be practised and learned before the skip is then practised and learned.
 The two are then linked together.
-Finally the jump will be learnt individually and then tagged on the end of the skip.
-This is slow process but allows weaknesses to be targeted and for the performer to understand the relationship of the sub-routines.
+Finally, the jump will be learnt individually and then tagged on the end of the skip.
+This is a slow process but allows weaknesses to be targeted and for the performer to understand the relationship of the sub-routines.